FelipeRamosDev/feliperamos-api/README.md

 ## Project Structure

-- `src/services/ClusterManager/` — Cluster, Core, Thread, and InstanceBase classes
+- `src/services/ClusterManager/` — Cluster, Core, Thread, and InstanceBase classes to create a cluster.
-- `src/services/SlackApp/` — SlackApp integration and helpers
+- `src/services/SlackApp/` — SlackApp integration with Slack API.
-- `src/services/AI/` — OpenAI API integration and thread/message management
+- `src/services/AI/` — OpenAI API integration and thread/message management.
-- `src/models/` — EventEndpoint, ErrorModel, and related models
+- `src/models/` — EventEndpoint, ErrorModel, and project models.
-- `src/cluster/routes/` — Event endpoint route definitions
+- `src/cluster/routes/` — Event endpoint route definitions.
-- `src/cluster/core/` — Core definitions for Slack and AI
+- `src/cluster/core/` — The code that will create a Core under the cluster, a fork on the cluster.
 - `src/types/` — TypeScript type definitions

 ---